fmay/ziggyusaurus/docs/user-guide/considerations/how-flows-work.md

 This is important for edges that read data from the incoming edge.
 Where there is more than one edge, the primary edge will be referenced.

-A good example of this is the following section **Edge data helpers**.

-## Edge data helpers

-Many Blocks have the ability to use data on the incoming edges as variables within the Block.
-In this situation. the data is taken from the first array element (of the Primary Edge).

-To make life easier, you should run the Flow up to the Block (by stepping to it) and then stopping.
-Now the selection list will be populated with the data on that edge as a helper.

-You can type in literal values within double quotes if you prefer, but using the populated edge data reduces the chance of typos, especially for nested data objects.